 This soap design uses a cut piece of cardboard to sculpt the soap.
 I used this technique to make my Frankenstein soap… Check it out here.

 Here’s how we made it!
+I used a 12″ tall and skinny mold.

 Modern Snowdrift Cold Process Soap Recipe